 My rookies are the crops I’m trying for the first time.
 They may or may not make the cut the next year, but I’m all about trying new things.
-Last year my minors were tomatillos, corn, and Anaheim peppers.
+One year my minors were tomatillos, corn, and Anaheim peppers.
 My tomatillos later advanced to “minor” status, while corn made it to the “majors.”
 My rookie Anaheims didn’t make the cut.

 For the beginning gardener, or a gardener of a small plot, your majors won’t necessarily be what you’ll grow to last all year but instead what you’ll focus most of your energy on.
 Are tomatoes your priority?
 Beans?
 Your minors will be other crops that would be nice but aren’t as important as the majors.
 And your rookies will be the same as mine–new crops you’d like to try.

 What are some of your major garden goals this year?

 Do you get overwhelmed with garden planning?

 Subscribe here for my best tips to plan your garden in just 7 days -- all for FREE.